 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ramat Gan air is currently 2.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ramat Gan is currently 2.4 times the WHO annual air quality guideline value

 Moderate 52 US AQI